dhis2/notes/decisions/2019/05/09-browser-support.md

 ## Drop IE 11 support

 Starting from DHIS 2 version 2.33 we will drop support for IE 11.
-This implies that no version of IE are supported.
+This implies that no versions of IE are supported.

 From 2.33 we will fully support Edge.